 Getting there!
 I am currently taking night classes in Level 2 Mandarin at Queen’s University Belfast alongside my degree!

-Finally, what would you say to students who are thinking of studying in China or applying to the scholarship?
+Finally, what would you say to students who are thinking of studying in China or applying to the Internship?

 The Generation-UK programme is a once-in-a-lifetime experience that you definitely cannot miss!
 Not only have I globalised my career opportunities, but I have made friends from all around the world which I will forever cherish.
 This opportunity is only available for students, so take the chance to travel whilst broadening your experience beyond Northern Ireland!